ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~
 opaque AggregationJobID[16];
 ~~~

+The set of candidate reports MUST produce a set of report ID ranges which does not intersect with the report ID ranges for any other aggregation job associated with the task (see {{report-id-ranges}}).

 The Leader can run this process for many sets of candidate reports in parallel as needed.
 After choosing a set of candidates, the Leader begins aggregation by